kubewarden/kubewarden.io/content/blog/2022/04/securing-kubewarden-policies.md

 not been tampered with.
 Phew!

 We the Kubewarden team are curious on how you approach this.
 What workflows are you interested in?
 What challenges do you have?
-Drop as word in our [Slack channel](https://kubernetes.slack.com/archives/C01T3GTC3L7) or in a [GitHub issue](https://github.com/kubewarden)!
+Drop us a word in our [Slack channel](https://kubernetes.slack.com/archives/C01T3GTC3L7) or in a [GitHub issue](https://github.com/kubewarden)!

 Still, there's more things to secure in the chain.
 Stay tunned for more blog